supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 # Learning should be a follower, not a leader

 > Practice reveals your weaknesses the best.
 It is the ultimate screener.
+It acts as a guiding signal to highlight the most fragile aspect to learn for.

 For the past two years I have been hoping that if I (declaratively) learn a lot, somehow I turn to be more capable in processes and operating in the real world.
 Somehow a bunch of skills will follow if I just read a lot.
 That didn't turn out to be the case.
 While I'm definitely smarter and time wasn't exactly wasted in the past two years, but if you were to ask me: "What can you do better after studying with SuperMemo heavily for the past two years?", I wouldn't have much to show for *concretely*.